Lucas van Valckenborch: Life

 Lucas van Valckenborch was born in Leuven in what would become one of the most prominent Flemish families of artists.
-Spanning three generations, 14 artists are recorded in the family of whom his older brother Marten the Elder and the sons of the latter, Frederik van Valckenborch and Gillis van Valckenborch, were the most important personalities.
+Spanning three generations, 14 artists are recorded in the family of whom his older brother Marten the Elder, and the sons of the latter, Frederik van Valckenborch and Gillis van Valckenborch, were the most important personalities.

-On 26 August 1560 he entered the painters' guild of Mechelen.
-Mechelen was known at the time as a center for oil and water-colours and especially landscape painting.
-The artistic milieu of Mechelen was influential on the development of the artist as Lucas van Valckenborch learned the art of watercolour painting in Mechelen.
-Here he also got to know the prominent painters Pieter Bruegel the Elder (1528-1569) and Hans Bol (1534-1593), who both played important roles in the development of landscape painting in the Low Countries.
-The 17th-century biographer Karel van Mander reported that Lucas van Valckenborch learned to paint landscapes in Mechelen.
+On 26 August 1560, he entered the painters' guild of Mechelen, a city known at the time as a center for oil and watercolours and especially landscape painting.
+Its artistic milieu was influential in the development of Lucas van Valckenborch, who learned the technique of watercolour and met the prominent painters Pieter Bruegel the Elder (1528-1569) and Hans Bol (1534-1593), who both played important roles in the development of landscape painting in the Low Countries.
+The 17th-century biographer Karel van Mander reports that Lucas van Valckenborch learned to paint landscapes in Mechelen.

-At the start of the iconoclastic fury of the Beeldenstorm in 1566 Lucas van Valckenborch left Antwerp with his brother Marten van Valckenborch, probably for religious reasons as they may have been protestant.
+At the start of the iconoclastic fury of the Beeldenstorm in 1566, Lucas van Valckenborch left Antwerp with his brother Marten van Valckenborch, probably for religious reasons as they may have been protestant.
 A series of topographical views, including a 1567 painted view of Liège, prove van Valckenborch travelled up the Meuse valley.
-This trip played an important role in his development as a landscape artist working directly from nature.
-In 1570 the artist was in Aachen, where he met up again with his brother Marten.
-Here, the two brothers were also joined for two years by Hans Vredeman de Vries, friend and fellow artist.
+This trip played an important role in his development as a landscape artist, working directly from nature.
+In 1570, the artist was in Aachen, where he met up again with his brother Marten.
+Here, the two brothers were also joined, for two years, by Hans Vredeman de Vries, a friend and fellow artist.

-By 1575 Lucas had returned to Antwerp, where he must have made a name for himself.
-Before 1579 the young Archduke Matthias of Austria, the governor of the Spanish Netherlands, hired him as his court painter.
+By 1575, Lucas had returned to Antwerp, where he must have made a name for himself.
+Before 1579, the young Archduke Matthias of Austria, the governor of the Spanish Netherlands, hired him as his court painter.
 The Archduke was particularly impressed by his skills as a portrait painter.
-As court painter, Valckenborch created in the Netherlands some works for the Archduke, including the designs for the Archduke's Guard and some portraits.
+As court painter, Valckenborch, created in the Netherlands some works for the Archduke, including the designs for the Archduke's Guard and some portraits.
 After the Archduke lost his position as governor in 1582, the Archduke left the Netherlands and went to live in Linz without position.
 It is not clear when Lucas van Valckenborch joined the Archduke in Linz.
 Van Mander describes the pair traveling together down the Danube.
-There is no documentary evidence for this but it is assumed he arrived in Linz in 1582 or earlier, and stayed there until June 1582 at least.
+There is no documentary evidence for this, but it is assumed he arrived in Linz, in 1582 or earlier, and stayed there until June 1582, at least.
 Two bills from Kremsmünster prove he actually spent time in Upper Austria.

-At the beginning of 1593 Lucas van Valckenborch joined his brother Marten in Frankfurt am Main.
-Here he became the teacher and collaborator of Georg Flegel.
+At the beginning of 1593, Lucas van Valckenborch joined his brother Marten in Frankfurt am Main.
+Here, he became the teacher and collaborator of Georg Flegel.
 He remained active in Frankfurt until his death in 1597.